-College of Law > Faculty & Staff > Faculty A-Z > Jennifer Rosato Perea
+College of Law > Faculty & Staff > Full-time Faculty > Jennifer Rosato Perea

 931 Lewis Center

-Jennifer Rosato Perea has served as the dean of DePaul University College of Law since July 2015.
-A nationally recognized leader in legal education, Dean Rosato Perea brings a wealth of experience to DePaul as an experienced administrator, a longtime advocate of active learning and professionalism, and a respected scholar.
-She is one of only a small number of Latina law school deans in the nation.
-Dean Rosato Perea is an accomplished scholar and expert on family law, bioethics, legal ethics and civil procedure.
-She has published extensively on diverse legal issues that affect children and families.
-She has presented nationally and regionally on the future and challenges of legal education before a number of organizations including the Association of American Law Schools and the American Bar Association.
-Dean Rosato Perea has been recognized and honored for her commitment to diversity and access, including presentations on implicit bias for a variety of legal audiences.
-In 2015, she received the Honorary Fellow Award from the Illinois Bar Foundation.
-Prior to joining DePaul, she served as dean at Northern Illinois University College of Law for six years.
+Now in her second term at DePaul and thirteenth year as a law dean, Jennifer Rosato Perea has served as dean of DePaul University College of Law since 2015.
+A nationally recognized leader in legal education, Dean Rosato Perea brings a wealth of experience to DePaul as an experienced administrator, a longtime advocate of student engagement and professionalism, and a respected legal scholar.
+One of only a small number of Latina law school deans in the nation, she has been recognized and honored for her commitment to diversity through her presentations on implicit bias, mentoring, and creation of innovative programs.
+Most recently, Dean Rosato Perea received the Aguila award, the highest honor bestowed by the Hispanic Lawyers Association of Illinois.
+She also has presented nationally and regionally on the future and challenges of legal education before a variety of organizations, including the Association of American Law Schools and the American Bar Association.
+Dean Rosato Perea is an accomplished scholar and expert on family law, bioethics and legal ethics, having published extensively on a variety of legal issues affecting children and families.
+Prior to joining DePaul, she served as dean of Northern Illinois University College of Law for six years.

 B.S., Cornell University; J.D., University of Pennsylvania